microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSAdministrativeUnit.md

 This command gets all the administrative units.

 ### Example 3 : Get a specific administrative unit
-In this example, we'll provide the administrative unit ID to retrieve a specific administrative unit.

 ```powershell
 PS C:\> Get-EntraBetaMSAdministrativeUnit -Id 4bfe2ef5-9c2b-4118-9a3a-6e540c37920c
 ```